yvcardenas/cse15l-lab-reports/LabReport3.md

 /Users/ycardenas/docsearch/technical/government/Env_Prot_Agen/tech_adden.txt
 ```
 <br> __Command-Line Option 3:"-name"__
 <br>1.
-The first example for the 'name' option is using '' which.
-This is useful because
+The first example for the 'name' option is using the pattern '*.txt' which looks for all the files in the given path and inculde '.txt' in their name.
+This is useful because it allows you to single out specific text files, or categorize certain names of files.
 <br>Command:
 ```
 $ find /Users/ycardenas/docsearch/technical/government/Env_Prot_Agen -name "*.txt"